Academic Program Information

 Level 1 - Student contacts the teacher to resolve the problem.

 Level 2 - Situation is referred to the department supervisor.

 Level 3 - Situation is referred to the principal.

 Level 4 - Situation is referred to the superintendent.

 Hunterdon Central Regional High School values intellectual integrity and the highest standards of academic conduct.
 Hunterdon Central students are responsible for following proper scholarly procedure.
 Academic dishonesty, including plagiarism and cheating, will not be tolerated at Hunterdon Central.
 They are offenses that violate each of the six pillars of character: caring, citizenship, trustworthiness, responsibility, respect, and fairness.
-In the case of academic dishonesty, a grade of zero will be awarded for the assessment/assignment, a report of misconduct will be filed, and the student’s name will be entered in an academic misconduct file.
-Disciplinary consequences may also be assigned.
+In the case of academic dishonesty, the student may be subjected to a full range of penalties including, but not limited to, reprimand and loss of credit for all of the work that is plagiarized.
+The student's vice principal will be notified, and the student's name will be entered in an academic integrity file.
+Disciplinary consequences may also be assigned for additional violations.

 The following are some examples of academic dishonesty:

 - taking someone else’s work and submitting it as one’s own work;

 - giving or receiving answers by use of signals during a test/exam;

 - copying with or without the other person’s knowledge during a test/exam;